prancer-io/cloud-validation-framework/docs/docs/crawler/azure-crawler.md

 	package rule
 	default rulepass = false
 	rulepass = true{
-	    contains(input.commonInstanceMetadata.items[_].key, "enable-oslogin")
-	    lower(input.commonInstanceMetadata.items[_].value) == "false"}
+	    {PR_AZR_CLD_KV_001}.input.resources[_].properties.enableSoftDelete != true}

-To include multiple services in a single test case, we need to provide the mastersnapshot Ids of all the services in **masterSnapshotId** in testcase and then access the response using mastersnapshot ids in rego file. -->
+To include multiple services in a single test case, we need to provide the mastersnapshot Ids of all the services in **masterSnapshotId** in testcase and then access the response using mastersnapshot ids in rego file.